 Did you spot my grammar goof?
 If not take a second look at the title.
 You have spent days, weeks, and months writing and perfecting your personal (not personel) statement.
 You have slaved countless hours in front of the computer screen trying to shed a creative light on your background and highlight your experiences.
 Don’t […]

-Scholarships, Grants and Loan Repayment Programs for Physician Assistants
+Scholarships, Grants, and Loan Repayment Programs for Physician Assistants (2026 Update)

-PA School is Expensive It goes without saying PA school is expensive.
-PA school is also demanding, which means you will have limited time (if any) to work while attending school.
-With the average undergraduate education debt prior to PA school at $36,300 and the average anticipated debt load from PA school at $75,000-$124,000, it […]
+PA School Is Expensive — But So Is Not Going It goes without saying that PA school is expensive.
+It is also demanding, which means you will have limited (if any) time to work while attending.
+With the average undergraduate education debt prior to PA school hovering around $36,300 and the average PA school debt […]

 Physician Assistant Personal Statement Workshop: “To say I was an accident-prone child is an understatement”